pierre-vigier/Perl6-Math-Matrix/README.md

 ### new-vector-product

 This method is a constructor that returns a matrix which is a result of the matrix product (method dotProduct, or operator dot) of a column vector (first argument) and a row vector (second argument).
+It can also be understood as a tensor product of row and column.

     say Math::Matrix.new-vector-product([1,2,3],[2,3,4]):

-    2  3  4
+    2  3  4     1*2  1*3  1*4
-    4  6  8
+    4  6  8  =  2*2  2*3  2*4
-    6  9 12
+    6  9 12     3*2  3*3  3*4

 Accessors
 ---------